Russia travel guide

 Homosexuality is not illegal in Russia but there are considerable legislative restrictions which target the LGBT+ community.
 In January 2024 a Russian Supreme Court judgement came into force banning the so-called ‘international LGBT movement’ and designating it as ‘extremist’.
 ‘LGBT propaganda’ legislation bans people from promoting ‘non-traditional sexual relations’.
 If charged, foreign citizens could face:

 Attitudes towards the LGBT+ community and LGBT+ issues are less tolerant than in the UK and vary in different locations.
 Government officials have made derogatory comments to LGBT+ individuals.
-Public displays of affection may receive negative attention.
+Same-sex couples showing affection in public may receive negative attention.

 There are no laws to protect LGBT+ people from discrimination on the grounds of sexual orientation or gender identity.